greenelab/model-free-data/README.md

 + **NoLow**.
 All runs were optimized for having no one-way (marginal) or two-way (pairwise epistatic) associations.
 NoLow refers to whether, in addition to minimizing 1 and 2-way effects, all lower order effects were minimized.
 For example, `fivewayNoLow` maximized the 5-way effect, while minimizing 1, 2, 3, and 4-way effects.
 + **HWE**: whether SNPs were optimized to maintain Hardy-Weinberg equilibrium.

 In total, eight types of datasets were created, which combined the attributes above.
 For each dataset type, 100 runs were performed resulting in 100 best datasets per type.
-Most users will be interested in only the best datasets, since multiple datasets from the same run may not be independent.
+Most users will be interested in only the best datasets, since multiple datasets from the same run (set) may not be independent.

 ## Access datasets